andresborn/sw-blog-fullstack/README.md

 # StarWars Blog with React and our API

-This version is a continuation of the original sw-blog.
-This one has been updated to use a StarWars API we created.
+We've build this blog to use a StarWars API we created: https://github.com/andresborn/sw-flask-api-template

-It requires authentication in order to save your favorite characters.
+This version has been updated to include:
+- Authentication using **JWT**
+- Fetching protected data using tokens
+- **Register** and **Login** pages

+This version was built as an upgrade of the original sw-blog: https://github.com/andresborn/sw-blog